Drop Zone Marathon

 This is a Boogie Race.

-REALLY!
-The 2017 is a fat ass event.
-If you have expectations, stay home
+This a fat ass event.
+If you have expectations, stay home.

 |If you are afraid of the dark, running alone, need lots of spectators, and just generally not